The Best Science Fiction of the Year 7: Awards

-The anthology placed first in the 1979 Locus Poll Award for Best Anthology.
+The anthology placed first in the 1979 Locus Award for Best Anthology.

 "Stardance" won the 1977 Nebula Award for Best Novella and the 1978 Hugo Award for Best Novella, and placed first in the 1978 Locus Poll Award for Best Novella.

 "The House of Compassionate Sharers" was nominated for the 1978 Ditmar Award for Best International Long Fiction and placed twelfth in the 1978 Locus Poll Award for Best Short Fiction.

 "Aztecs" was nominated for the 1977 Nebula Award for Best Novella and the 1978 Hugo Award for Best Novella, and placed third in the 1978 Locus Poll Award for Best Novella.

 "The Family Monkey" placed seventh in the 1978 Locus Poll Award for Best Novella.

 "A Rite of Spring" was nominated for the 1977 Nebula Award for Best Novelette and placed fourth in the 1978 Locus Poll Award for Best Short Fiction.